Yexian-Ren/PolSAR_GWLS_filter/README.md

 # PolSAR_GWLS_filter
 This is a Matlab implementation demo of PolSAR GWLS filter.
-In this demo, some operations are added to avoid computing exceptions,, and the efficiency of the filter is also improved.
+In this demo, some operations are added to avoid computing exceptions, and the efficiency of the code is also improved.

 Please refer to the following paper for a more detailed description of the algorithm.
 Yexian Ren, Jie Yang, Lingli Zhao, Pingxiang Li, Zhiqu Liu, Lei Shi.
 A Global Weighted Least Squares Optimization Framework for Speckle Filtering of PolSAR Imagery.
 IEEE Trans.
 Geosci.
 Remote Sens. （https://ieeexplore.ieee.org/document/8457251）